- Click On Orange Button Above For Free 'Insider' FTCE Report

 The IES (Institute of Education Sciences) finds that “without training, most learners cannot accurately judge what they do and don’t know, and typically overestimate how well they have mastered material when they are finished studying.”

-Use the practice test and your list to find those weak areas.
+Use the FTCE General Knowledge practice questions and your list to find those weak areas.

-Next, look at the pie charts on your General Knowledge Exam Blueprint.
+Next, look at the pie charts on your General Knowledge Test Blueprint.
 Each of the Competencies lists an “Approximate Percentage of Subtest Questions.”

-The actual number of questions for each Competency varies from 7-20.
+The actual number of FTCE General Knowledge questions for each Competency varies from 7-20.
 You can’t afford to ignore ANY of the Competencies, but it makes sense to focus on those with the highest number of questions on the Subtests.

-How should you focus your study time?
-Choose FTCE General Knowledge Exam study guides, practice tests, flashcards or other test-prep materials based on YOUR needs!
+How should you focus your test preparation time?
+Choose FTCE General Knowledge practice exams, study guides, flashcards or other test-prep materials based on YOUR needs!

-Step #3: Choose FTCE GKE Test-Prep Materials Made For YOU!
+Tip #3: Choose FTCE GKE Practice Test And Study Materials Made For YOU!

 You know the blueprint.
 You know your weak areas.
 Now read what research says about preparing for high-stakes tests like the Florida Teachers Certification Exam General Knowledge Exam.

 The BEST FTCE General Knowledge Practice Tests and Study Guide Books…

 - are CURRENT, not just in copyright date